This article was originally published in July, 2013.

 Is a trend emerging with this list?
 Overtime, the playoffs and the Bruins.
 Always brings out the best in the Montreal Canadiens.

-But here’s a few honourable mentions that didn’t make it:
+But here’s a few honorable mentions that didn’t make it:

 Same playoff series against the Bruins that ended with the Lambert goal, this time from game 3.
 Robinson gets an enthusiastic hug from rookie sensation Pierre Larouche and is mobbed on the ice.